 Sodha cooks, writes, and lives in London with her husband and daughter.

-We want to thank our amazing recipe testers Taylor Gillespie (@food.in.focus), J.J.
+We want to thank our amazing recipe testers Taylor Gillespie, J.J.
 Steele, and Kathleen Walters for helping us perfect this recipe!

-This recipe for Beet Soup was reprinted with permission from the East: 120 Vegan and Vegetarian Recipes from Bangalore to Beijing cookbook by Meera Sodha (Flatiron Books, October 2020).
+This recipe for a delicious vegan soup with beets was reprinted with permission from the East: 120 Vegan and Vegetarian Recipes from Bangalore to Beijing cookbook by Meera Sodha (Flatiron Books, October 2020).
 Photo credit: David Loftus.
 Please note that this article contains affiliate links that help support our work at World of Vegan!